eclipse-swtimagej/SWTImageJ/README.md

 ### Compile Java Plugins

 The compilation of plugins is supported.
-If necessary some default plugin templates were ported to SWT.
+The default ImageJ plugin templates were ported to SWT.

 In the plugins folder itself a two class template is available where the canvas can directly opened and edited with the Eclipse WindowBuilder (SWTComposite.java).
 Use the action "Plugins->Compile And Run..." and compile the main class (Plugin_Shell.java) for the composite in the plugins folder of SwtImageJ (the plugins folder is on the ImageJ classpath).